Compare Moab internet speeds to the national average

 Emery Telcom Video ’s cable network is likely to offer faster speeds than DSL or satellite service, but Moab residents in densely populated areas may experience slowed speeds during peak usage times.

-Internet prices for Emery Telcom Video start at $49.95/mo.*, which is lower than the average starting price for internet in Moab, $54.99.
+Internet prices for Emery Telcom Video start at $49.95/mo.*, which is about the same as the average starting price for internet in Moab, $52.49.

 For those who value internet speed as much as cost, Emery Telcom Video offers download speeds up to 1,000 Mbps and upload speeds up to 10 Mbps in Moab.
 These download speeds are available to 100% of the area, and are much faster than the average max speeds from all Moab's providers, 17 Mbps.